wunderwuzzi23/firefox-cookiemonster/README.md

 #### Cross compile

-If you code Go on Linux or WSL (like I do) you can cross-compile with:
+If you code Go on Linux or WSL you can cross-compile with:

 ```
 $ env GOARCH=amd64 GOOS=windows go build -o ffcm.exe main.go